-We see that there isn’t an obvious correlation between the GDP and costs.
-The US has the highest costs with one of the highest GDPs, but countries like Norway and Switzerland have higher GDPs and have much lower costs.
-We also see countries with low GDPs building projects for relatively high costs: Egypt, Bangladesh, Vietnam and Philippines.
+We see that there isn’t an obvious correlation between GDP per capita and costs.
+The US has high costs with one of the highest GDPs per capita, but countries like Norway and Switzerland have higher GDPs per capita and have much lower costs.
+We also see countries with low GDPs per capita building projects for relatively high costs: Egypt, Bangladesh, Vietnam and Philippines.

 6. Average Cost/km per Country and Duration of Construction per km

-Here we compare how long it takes to build one km of rail, on average, for each country against the costs/km.
+Here we explore how construction costs interact with construction speed.
 The US is expensive and slow, Germany is slow but relatively cheap.
 Qatar is expensive but fast.
 China and India, on average, are cheap and fast.
 Chinese projects, however, are much more likely to be tunneled than India’s.